Letters: Hands off our BBC – it belongs to the British public

 Hampshire

-We should cap footballer salaries
+We should cap footballers’ salaries

 I agree in the main with the views expressed by Gary Lineker, but I would rather see him address the moral depths professional football has plummeted to.